 However, instead of pink petals in the trees, the ground at the base of Mount Fuji is covered with colourful moss phlox.
 There is pink moss, white moss and purple.
 It looks straight up out of a fantasy but it can be visited.
 But only for a short time, so here’s what you need to know to not miss it and why you really mustn’t.

-**** This post contains affiliate links.
-If you book anything from them, this doesn’t cost you anything but might give me a little commission to help keep this free blog full of more travel tips and me fuelled with chocolate to keep writing. ****
+This post isn’t sponsored nor commissioned but contains affiliate links (marked with an asterisk *).
+If you buy/book anything after clicking on them, this doesn’t cost you anything extra but gives me a little commission from qualifying purchases to help keep uploading free travel tips for you on to this blog.

 Why Visit the Fuji Flower Festival?

 Fuji Shibazakura is quite the sight to see.
 If you are at all into colours (especially pink and purple), beautiful landscapes, stunning mountain scenes and Japanese flower festivals, then there is no way you cannot miss this.

 Climbing the dormant volcano is off limits most of the year, except for a week or so in late August, when the snow has completely melted.
 So during April and May, you can still experience snow up on Fifth station, which is serviced by local buses or car.
 The lookout up there is simply stunning.

 Where to Find The Fuji Shibazakura Festival

 First and foremost, you have to get to Hitsujiyama Park.
 From Tokyo, make your way to Shinjuku station, where you have four different options of getting to Lake Kawaguchi by the city of Kawaguchiko.

-Should you be travelling to the Shibazakura Festival on weekends or public holidays, you can take advantage of the direct rapid line “Holiday Express Fujisan” No 1 or No2.
+Should you be travelling to the Shibazakura Festival on weekends or public holidays, you can take advantage of the direct rapid line “Holiday Express Fujisan” No 1 or No 2.
 Similarly, the “Yamanashi Fuji No 3 or 4” direct rapid train operates only on select weekend days in April and also takes around 2 hours and 20 minutes.

-From Kawaguchiko train station, you can take the local bus to Hitsujiyama Park
+From Kawaguchiko train station, you can take the local bus to Hitsujiyama Park.

 To directly reach the Fuji Shibazakura Festival site, your best bet is the Chuo Highway bus from the Shinjuku bus station.
 All other bus lines will drop you of in town, where you can take a local bus to the Fuji Festival.